facebook

 Plant Dimensions: 16"–20" tall, wide

-Variety Information: Slender, 5 ½"–6" yellow pods borne in clusters around main stem.
+Variety Info: Slender, 5 ½"–6" yellow pods borne in clusters around main stem.
 'Gold Rush' is regarded as one of the best wax beans available.
 It holds its quality and texture in the garden longer than other beans and freezes well.
 The strong plants bear large crops of white-seeded pods that are easy to harvest.
 Resistant to bean common mosaic virus, NY15, and curly top virus.

 When to Sow Outside: RECOMMENDED.
 1 to 2 weeks after your average last frost date, and when soil temperature is at least 65°F, ideally 70°–85°F. Successive Sowings: Every 7 to 14 days up to 80 days before your average first fall frost date.
 NOTE: In very hot summer areas, skip sowing as high heat approaches; temperatures consistently above 90°F will prevent beans from forming.